Ja Morant: Early life

-Recruiting

-Morant was not ranked by recruiting services ESPN, 247Sports, or Rivals.
+Morant was not ranked in the class of 2017 by recruiting services ESPN, 247Sports, or Rivals.
 His only high major NCAA Division I offer came from South Carolina.
 He was accidentally discovered by mid-major program Murray State of the OVC in July 2016, when assistant coach James Kane attended a camp hoping to see a player who was joining his team.
 While looking for a snack, Kane noticed Morant playing a three-on-three game in an auxiliary gym; impressed, he contacted head coach Matt McMahon, who soon offered Morant a scholarship.
 On September 3, 2016, Morant committed to playing for Murray State during dinner at McMahon's house.
 His father said, "Every parent wants their child to play at a big-time program, but what I realized is, don't go where you want to be, go to where they want you."
 His other Division I offers included Duquesne, Maryland Eastern Shore, South Carolina State, and Wofford.

 College career

 Freshman year

 On November 10, 2017, Morant debuted for Murray State with 7 points and a team-high 11 assists in a 118–61 victory over Brescia University of the National Association of Intercollegiate Athletics (NAIA).
 He recorded his first career double-double on December 12, 2017, with 10 points, 12 rebounds, and 6 assists in a 69–55 loss to Saint Louis.
 He posted his first triple-double on December 28, recording 11 points, 10 rebounds, and 14 assists in an 80–52 win over Eastern Illinois.
 It was the second triple-double in school history, the first coming from Isacc Miles in 1984, and was also the record for most assists at a CFSB Center game, surpassing the old mark of 12 established by Aubrey Reese against Alabama State in 1999.
 Morant also had the third-most assists in a single game by a Murray State player.
 On February 1, 2018, he scored a season-high 23 points against Southeast Missouri State.
 After averaging 12.7 points, 6.5 rebounds, and 6.3 assists per game, Morant earned first-team All-OVC with his teammates Jonathan Stark and Terrell Miller, and OVC All-Newcomer Team accolades.
 His 6.3 assists per game ranked 14th in the nation his freshman season.
 He became the seventh freshman in 25 years to accumulate 150 assists, 150 rebounds, and 10 blocks while shooting at least 42 percent from the field.
-Morant and Murray State advanced to the NCAA Tournament his freshman season after capturing an OVC Championship in a 68–51 win over Belmont.
+Morant and Murray State advanced to the NCAA Tournament his freshman season after capturing an OVC championship in a 68–51 win over Belmont.
 Morant had 15 points, 5 assists, and 5 rebounds in that game.
-Murray State would lose in its opening round game to West Virginia, however, falling 85-68 despite Morant's 14 points.
+Murray State would lose in its opening round game to West Virginia, however, falling 85–68 despite Morant's 14 points.